madelynxmao/browserify_presentation/README.md

 </body>
 </html>
 ```

-Reload the page, should work now.
+- Reload the page, your program should work now.
 Browserify resolves all the require clauses and puts it in bundle.js.

 # What other applications are similar to Browserify?
 - webpack - does pretty much the same thing as Browserify, which is processing code to be used in a target environment by translating such code to a form that environment (usually a browser) is able to execute